 Two consequences:

 1. If Metrc fails, the local receive aborts.
 The buyer sees the exact Metrc error and fixes it before retrying.
 Maybe the manifest was already closed.
 Maybe the receiver license was wrong.
-Whatever it is, the local inventory state never gets ahead of the state-of-record.
+Whatever it is, the local inventory state should not get ahead of the state-of-record.

 2. Adjust reasons stop drifting.
 When the variance note lives in the receive form and posts as the Metrc Adjust reason in the same transaction, the two records can’t diverge.
 The version of the reason your buyer typed is the version Metrc has on file.

-The wrong shape — “commit locally first, file with Metrc later, reconcile drift weekly” — is exactly the pattern the bulletin was written to prevent.
-Software should make it impossible, not optional.
+The wrong shape — “commit locally first, file with Metrc later, reconcile drift weekly” — is exactly the pattern this control model is designed to prevent.
+Software should make that path unavailable, not optional.

 Common operator questions